 - The opportunity to create a home to suit your lifestyle

-- A chance to create a high quality home to your preferred specifications
+- A chance to create a bespoke home built to your preferred specifications

-- If you self build in the UK, you can take advantage of zero VAT on building materials!
+- If you self build in the UK, you can take advantage of zero VAT on most items of the build

 - You’re the boss.
 Spend on items that are important to you and save where you can

 One of the fantastic things about self-building is that you’ll end up with a property that’s unique to you.
 This is your chance to specify exactly what you’re looking for in a home, from major areas such as style, layout and running costs to the little details, such as quality of finishes.

 Which build route is right for me?

 Before deciding on which route you’ll take to build your home, you’ll need a clear understanding of the time and commitment you can devote to your project.
 If you are time precious, then hiring a project manager or even a turnkey builder might be the way to go.
 If you dream of being hands-on throughout the process, then it’s entirely possible to self-manage your own build.
 You’ll need to be honest with yourself about the time and energy you have available though, to avoid conflicts, delays and extra expense.